 Leiberman and Hoody Ibid.

 Michelle Brenner PGDip Conflict Resolution (Macq.Univ.) was one of the first to receive post-graduate qualifications in Conflict Resolution within Australia in 1994.
 Since then she has been a pioneer in the practice and development of the field.
 She was a forerunner in mediation in local government, being the first full time mediator for an inner city Sydney council.
 She has consulted for the NSW Department of Education, the Federal Department of Immigration and the NSW Police Force.
 Michelle now teaches Assertive Communication at a community college.
 She is one of the founding members of Holistic Practices Beyond Borders Inc. She has published 2 books, “Conscious Connectivity: Creating Dignity in Conversation”, and “Conversations on Compassion” both available at Amazon.com.
 Prior to her career in Conflict Resolution, Michelle was a Natural Health Therapist.
 She has travelled extensively and lived in Hawaii, Japan, Indonesia, Israel, France New Zealand.
-Michelle lives in Sydney, Australia.
+Michelle lives in Sydney, Australia and is a certified Nature Forest Therapy Guide.